revbayes/revbayes/help/md/srGelmanRubin.md

 ## name
 srGelmanRubin
 ## title
-Gelman–Rubin (PSRF) stopping rule
+Gelman-Rubin (PSRF) stopping rule
 ## description
 Terminates an MCMC run when the Gelman-Rubin statistic drops below the specified value.
 ## details
-The Gelman–Rubin statistic, also referred to as the potential scale reduction factor (PSRF), compares the variance of the sample pooled from multiple runs to the sum of variances calculated from individual runs.
+The Gelman-Rubin statistic, also referred to as the potential scale reduction factor (PSRF), compares the variance of the sample pooled from multiple runs to the sum of variances calculated from individual runs.
 Accordingly, it can only be calculated when two or more independent runs are performed, and its value